Definition of

 Delegation is the act and result of delegating.

-Delegation is the action and effect of delegating (giving a person or group the necessary powers and faculties to represent another or others).
-The person who represents another is known as a delegate: his position and office are called a delegation.
+Delegation is the action and effect of delegating (giving a person or group the necessary powers and powers to represent another or others).
+He who represents another is known as a delegate: his position and office are called delegation.

 The term is also used to name the team or work group that represents a community or a country.
-For example: "The Chilean delegation arrived on African soil after a fourteen-hour flight" , "A Chinese delegation met with the Uruguayan president to discuss a possible bilateral trade agreement" , "The governor was very angry with the delegation from the North American company that tried to violate internal regulations" .
+For example: "The Chilean delegation arrived on African soil after a fourteen-hour flight" , "A Chinese delegation met with the Uruguayan president to analyze a possible bilateral trade agreement" , "The governor was very angry with the Uruguayan delegation" . the North American company that tried to violate internal regulations .

 Delegation in administrative law

-In the field of administrative law , delegation is the transfer from a higher body to a lower body of the exercise of a power , although the delegator maintains ownership of the power.
+In the field of administrative law , delegation is the transfer from a higher body to a lower body of the exercise of a competence , although the delegator maintains ownership of the same.

-The delegation is specified through an administrative act and can be revoked by the delegator.
+The delegation is carried out through an administrative act and can be revoked by the delegator.

 The concept in Mexico and Spain

-In Mexico , a delegation is a political and administrative division within a city.
-Mexico City , for example, is divided into sixteen delegations, which are further subdivided into colonias and barrios.
+In Mexico , the delegation is a political and administrative division within a city.
+Mexico City , for example, is divided into sixteen delegations which, in turn, are subdivided into colonies and neighborhoods.

-In Spain , meanwhile, the term Government Delegations refers to State bodies with a political character.
+In Spain , meanwhile, we speak of Government Delegations to refer to State bodies with a political nature.

 Computer